 These days it’s hard not to come across payday loans.
-You see adverts for them on TV, the Internet and even newspapers and magazines.
-The chances that a friend or family member will have used them is also high.
+You see adverts for them on TV, the Internet and even in newspapers and magazines.
+The chances that a friend or family member will have used them are also high.

 The concept of a payday loan is simple.
 If you’re strapped for cash, you might still have a couple of weeks until you get paid.
 To bridge that financial gap, you could borrow a short-term loan.
 Or, as you know it – a payday loan.

 Some experts feel the rise of the payday lender is thanks, in part, to the global economic downturn.
 But, one interesting fact that we’re noticing is the decline in their use.
 Here’s a fascinating insight into some of the reasons why that is so:

 The main criticism of payday loans is the interest rates customers get charged.
 Often, people end up paying more money back than they’ve borrowed.
 That’s especially so if you cannot repay the money back in time, or you “extend” the loan.

 Even if you paid back the money as agreed, you still pay a lot of interest.
 For example, let’s say you borrow £400 over 30 days.
 You could end up paying almost £100 just in interest!
 In comparison, a high APR credit card is significantly cheaper.

 Little help if you can’t pay the money back

 The industry as a whole receives a lot of criticism about its debt collection tactics.
 Sometimes people struggle to pay the money back, especially if they’re on a low wage.
 Default fees and debt collection charges can turn a small loan debt into an astronomical one.